upper waypoint

 Sponsored

-SB 1221 requires the state’s utility regulator to identify neighborhoods up for gas line replacement, which can then volunteer to become “neighborhood decarbonization zones.”
+SB 1221 requires the state’s utility regulator to identify neighborhoods up for gas line replacement, which can then become “neighborhood decarbonization zones.”
 As long as two-thirds of neighbors agree to the project, the entire community would get free electric appliances to replace those formerly powered by gas.
 The gas utility would be relieved of providing gas service in this area and would not replace the grid of gas lines underground.

 These projects would only go forward if the cost of swapping out gas appliances for electric ones would be cheaper than replacing the gas line infrastructure itself.